 Christopher Broderick will be elected to serve as our Chief Operating Officer and Acting Chief Financial Officer upon the completion of the Merger.
 He has served as Chief Operating Officer and Chief Financial Officer of Atlantic since February 1, 2023.
 He previously served as Chief Operating Officer and a Director of Troika Media Group ("Troika") from March 27, 2015 until October 2016.
 He was re-elected Chief Operating Officer and Interim Chief Financial Officer on July 11, 2017.
 Prior thereto, he had served as Chief Operating Officer of Signal Point Holdings Corp.
 (SPHC) since October 17, 2012.
 He resigned from all positions with Troika in June 2022.
-Mr. Broderick has 30 years of experience in the telecommunications industry and was responsible for that company's domestic network operations of wired and wireless topologies, supporting voice, data, internet products and services.
-He was also the operational leader for the development and build-out of SPHC's continued network expansion.
+Mr. Broderick has 30 years of experience in the telecommunications industry and was responsible for that company's domestic network operational leader for the development and build-out of SPHC's continued network expansion.
 Prior to joining SPHC, Mr. Broderick served as Senior Director of Business Client Services for FairPoint Communications from 2008 to 2011.
 Mr. Broderick was responsible for Retail Business segment, outside sales support, billing, and SMB sales across Northern New England.
 Previously, Mr. Broderick served as Chief Operating Officer and Vice President of Operations at IntelliSpace and Wave2Wave from February 2000 to January 2008.
 Mr. Broderick was responsible for the design, implementation and day-to-day U.S. and U.K. operations of that company.